ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - min_consumption_discharge_kwh, do not show consumption figures when the discharge in kWh is below this number
 - ignore_small_positive_delta_soc, do not see this as charge% when not charging/moved, because with temperature changes the percentage can increase
 - ignore_small_negative_delta_soc, do not see this as discharge% when not moved, because with temperature changes the percentage can decrease
-- show_zero_values = True shows also zero values in the standard output, can be easier for spreadsheets, but more difficult to read
+- show_zero_values = True shows also zero values in the standard output, can be easier for Google Sheets, but more difficult to read

-*Note: The dailystats DAY totals, TRIP Totals and last DAY and TRIP lines are also send to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*
+*Note: The dailystats DAY totals, TRIP Totals and last DAY and TRIP lines are also sent to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*

 ---
 # summary.py sheetupdate
-make summary per TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input and write summary to Google Spreadsheet
+make summary per TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input and write summary to Google Sheet

 Usage:
 ```